vancak/indirect_nnt/README.md

 2. Estimated point estimators of the nine effect indices
 3. Corresponding analytical confidence interval limits
 4. Code for plotting and summarizing simulation results

+* References *
+Vancak, V., & Sjölander, A. (n.d.).
+Definition, identification, and estimation of the direct and indirect number needed to treat